- Apply for a special guide licence

 - Complete the Outfitter/Chief/Guide/Hunter Report/Harvest Fee Receipt and Wildlife Export Permit form provided (commonly called an OHE) at Department of Environment offices.

 - Ensure the form is signed by both the special guide and special guided hunter.
-It is a legal affidavit.

 - Submit the form to any Department of Environment office within 10 days after the month that your hunt concluded.

 - Submit any compulsory biological submissions no later than 15 days after the end of the month in which the animal was harvested.

 A list of successful applicants is no longer posted online.There were 539 applications for the special guide licence lottery in 2023.
 Of these: